Keeping Our Business Green

 Part of our mission statement at Capitola Veterinary Hospital is to practice our profession with respect for Life and Earth and to be as environmentally low-impact as possible.
 We continue to find ways to make our office as “green” as we can.

 In the early years of our practice, we were the second general practice veterinary hospital in California to receive Green Certification We’d like to illustrate some of these efforts for our present and future clients, many of whom support us in our green goals and share our passion for doing one’s part to preserve and protect the natural environment.

-We use top-of-the-line digital x-ray processing units for dental and full-body x-rays, meaning a huge reduction in chemical usage and hazardous material waste.
+We use top-of-the-line digital X-ray processing units for dental and full-body x-rays, meaning a huge reduction in chemical usage and hazardous material waste.
 Digital x-rays require significantly lower radiation to produce which provides additional safety for our patients and staff.
-Not to mention the obvious tremendous increase in quality with digital images compared to x-ray film.
+Not to mention the obvious tremendous increase in the quality of digital images compared to X-ray film.

 We receive all faxes digitally.
 To give an idea of how much paper this saves, we are pleased to report that we have not loaded any paper into a fax machine for 8 years!
 In fact, we don’t even have a fax machine anymore.